 - Structural Integration Massage Therapy

-Symptomatic patients – With patients who are having pain we will focus on pain and inflammation reduction first, then when pain allows we add in the appropriate exercises, injury prevention program, and return to play.
+Symptomatic patients are those who are currently having pain.
+We will focus on pain and inflammation reduction first.
+Then, when the pain allows, we add in the appropriate exercises and injury prevention programs.

-Asymptomatic patients – With patients who are not having pain and come in to prevent future injuries, we will jump right in with manipulation, massage, vibration therapy, and rehab.
+Asymptomatic patients are those who are not currently having pain.
+They receive chiropractic care to prevent future injuries.
+We jump right in with manipulations, massages, vibration therapies, and rehabilitation.